Stig-Johnny/cluster-gitops/storage/nfs-subdir-external-provisioner/README.md

 - `demo/` — Contains a kustomization and all manifests for the NFS demo namespace, PVC, and app.
 Use this for testing and demonstration purposes.
 - `kustomization.yaml`: (Optional) For aggregating demo/test resources.
 - `pvc.yaml`: Example PersistentVolumeClaim using the NFS StorageClass (for testing only; not required for production).
+- `nfs-demo-app-argocd.yaml`: ArgoCD Application manifest for the NFS demo app.
+This now uses the correct path: `storage/nfs-subdir-external-provisioner/demo`.

 ## Prerequisites